 What is Photoshop?

-Adobe Photoshop is the industry-standard software when it comes to image editing and manipulation.
+Adobe Photoshop is industry-standard software when it comes to image editing and manipulation.
 It is a raster-based graphics application developed by Adobe Inc. and first released in 1988.
 It runs on both Windows and Mac operating systems.
-Photoshop is a favorite tool for creative professionals around the globe that makes their work a lot easier and effective.
+Photoshop is a favorite tool for creative professionals around the globe that makes their work a lot easier and more effective.
 The work area of Photoshop has three parts where you can access the various tools and settings.
-The tools are located on the left side, options on the top side, and the panels on the right.
+The tools are on the left, the options are on the top, and the panels are on the right.

 1. Affinity Photo

-Affinity Photo is compatible with many file formats including Photoshop.
-It can be made and use by designers and photographs alike as it offers professional features and quality matching with that of Photoshop.
-Affinity Photo is also very cheap making it one of the best alternatives to Photoshop.
-It boasts of superior speeds, stable functioning, limitless undos, however, most of these features depends on your system hardware.
-It is recommended to at least have a quad-core one.
-You can use Affinity in Windows and Mac.
+Affinity Photo is compatible with many file formats, including Photoshop.
+It can be made and used by designers and photographers alike as it offers professional features and quality matching with Photoshop.
+Affinity Photo is also very cheap, making it one of the best alternatives to Photoshop.
+It boasts superior speeds, stable functioning, and limitless updos; however, most of these features depend on your system hardware.
+It is recommended to have at least a quad-core one.
+You can use Affinity on Windows and Mac.

 The USP of Pixlr is that it has 600 effects, overlays, and borders.
-It is a good image editor with all the basic features you would expect.
-You can crop, resize, and manipulate color and so on.
+It is a good image editor with all the expected essential features.
+You can crop, resize, and manipulate color, and so on.
 If one is familiar with Photoshop, it is easy to learn Pixlr.
-This free to use application can be used as a web app or in the Android and iOS platforms.
+This free-to-use application can be used as a web app or on the Android and iOS platforms.

-Similar to Photoshop, GIMP has a wide range of presets for professional image manipulation.
+Like Photoshop, GIMP has a wide range of presets for professional image manipulation.
 It is a powerful graphics tool available to use free of cost.
 The UI is different from that of Photoshop, but there is a GIMP version that resembles Adobe’s interface for those migrating from Photoshop.
-GIMP was released in the year 1995, it soon became a popular photo editing application loved by millions of users.
+GIMP was released in 1995; it soon became a popular photo editing application loved by millions of users.

 Another free graphics tool on the list is Inkscape.
 The interesting thing about Inkscape is its intelligent drawing features.
-It is a well-built application for professional uses and supports importing/exporting multiple files, customizable, and supports multiple languages.
+It is a well-built application for professional uses, supports importing/exporting multiple files, is customizable, and supports various languages.

 A browser-based software, SumoPaint is a highly capable photo editor.
-It is a light tool which is quick to load.
+It is a lightweight tool that is quick to load.
 It has both paid and free versions for use.
 The interface includes shapes, brushes, pencils, text, cloning, etc. They are available in the toolbar.
-You can work on your saved files in the hard drive.
-Therefore, SumoPaint is a good alternative to Photoshop.
+You can work on your saved files on the hard drive.
+Therefore, SumoPaint is an excellent alternative to Photoshop.

 Canva is also a browser-based design application for professionals.
-It has a huge collection of fonts, filters, icons, photos, etc for making your design work easier.
+It has a huge collection of fonts, filters, icons, photos, etc., to make your design work easier.
 Just drag and drop the images you need to edit into the Canva box and start your job.
 Canva has a user base of over 10 million people.

-Paint.net is free to use open-source software with support for user-created plugins and tools.
-It was developed as a rival for MS Paint.
-Today it has evolved into a useful image editor.
+Paint.net is free-to-use open-source software with support for user-created plugins and tools.
+It was developed as a rival to MS Paint.
+Today it has evolved into a proper image editor.
 Paint.net comes with auto filters and editing tools.
-Users can mask, work with layers, manipulate images and much more.
+Users can mask, work with layers, manipulate images, and more.
 The interface is also simple for anyone to learn.
 You can work with multiple photos on Paint.net.
 You can pull photos from multiple tabs for easier working.
 It also displays thumbnails to represent images.
-Paint.net is an effective alternative to Photoshop, but better than that, it runs smoothly in low configured computers.
+Paint.net is an effective alternative to Photoshop, but better than that; it runs smoothly on low-configured computers.
 You can save any number of images locally.

 Krita is aimed at concept artists; it is a digital sketching program that allows users to create artwork from scratch.
 There are plenty of features in the store that will help you.
 Krita offers learning resources for its users.
-Hence, you can easily learn the new program.
+Hence, you can quickly learn the new program.
 Krita supports PSD files as well.
-So if you are someone who has many fascinating ideas and is looking for a way to bring it into reality, then Krita is the tool for you.
+So if you have many fascinating ideas and want to bring them into reality, Krita is the tool for you.

-Design Software doesn’t have to cost much photoshop is a useful design software from Adobe that has an unrivaled presence in the creative industry.
-However, it is not available to free of cost and one needs to pay a subscription amount for its license.
-If you do not want to pay for Photoshop, you can consider using alternative applications that offer similar features and an effective user interface.
+Design Software doesn’t have to cost much photoshop is a valuable design software from Adobe with an unrivaled presence in the creative industry.
+However, it is not available free of cost, and one needs to pay a subscription amount for its license.
+If you do not want to pay for Photoshop, you can consider using alternative applications with similar features and an effective user interface.
 These design programs are also available free of cost or in economical packages.
-Affinity Photo, Sketch, Pixlr, GIMP, Inkscape, SumoPaint, Canva, Paint.net, Krita are all good design tools that can offer the features of Photoshop.
-You can use the above-mentioned software to design logos, edit, resize, crop images, and so on.
+Affinity Photo, Sketch, Pixlr, GIMP, Inkscape, SumoPaint, Canva, Paint.net, and Krita are all good design tools that can offer the features of Photoshop.
+You can use the above software to design logos, edit, resize, crop images, etc.

-This has been a guide on Adobe Photoshop Alternatives.
-Here we have discussed the top 9 Adobe Photoshop Alternatives with their purpose and features.
-You may also look at the following article to learn more –
+This has been a guide to Adobe Photoshop Alternatives.
+Here we have discussed the basic concept and top 9 Adobe Photoshop Alternatives.
+You may also look at the following articles to learn more –